What an Average Car Cost in the Year You Were Born

-To give you a sense of how the average cost of a car has evolved over time, GOBankingRates compiled a list of popular models going all the way back to 1950 using historic prices from the Morris County Library.
-Listing the new or used car cost in 2020 dollars to reflect inflation should give you a better sense of just how affordable buying a new car was back in the day.
-And, even though those born in 2021 and more recent years might not yet care about how much cars cost, that information has been included as well so you can accurately compare car prices.
+To give you a sense of how the average cost of a car has evolved over time, GOBankingRates compiled a list of popular models going all the way back to 1950 using historic prices from the Morris County Library (and updating them based on inflation).
 Check out the cost of cars from every decade.

 New Kaiser-Frazer Henry J: $14,259.76

 Used 1949 4-Door Oldsmobile 88: $21,909.09

 Used 1936 2-Door Ford Model 48: $2,744.37